 Option 2: Express Checkout

 With this option you do not schedule a checkout appointment.
 You will follow all processes and procedures related to cleaning your apartment, removal of all trash and personal belongings.
 Once you have completely moved out of your apartment, locked the doors and windows, and are ready to depart, you may pick up an Express Checkout Packet from the housing office or the CC.
 You will fill out the key-return envelope and place the keys in the envelope and seal it shut.
 Return the envelope (with keys inside) to the housing office in Phase II.
 If it’s after hours, you may deposit the envelope in the Key Drop Box under the counter.
-Remember, an on-time checkout includes a clean apartment, all personal items and trash removed and your key(s) returned to the housing office before 2 p.m. on Saturday, May 19.
-Residents who are still in their apartments, or those who still have belongings in their apartment after the checkout deadline will incur an improper checkout charge and additional charges.
+Remember, an on-time checkout includes a clean apartment, all personal items removed, trash removed and your key(s) returned to the housing office before 2 p.m. on Saturday, May 18, 2019.
+Residents found present in their assigned space, or those who still have belongings in their assigned space after the checkout deadline will incur an improper checkout charge and additional charges.

-Important: Using the express checkout option waives the right to contest any damage charges that are attributed to you, including any shared charges with roommates and housemates.
-If you have not scheduled an appointment with a staff member by the deadline of Friday, May 11, at 5 p.m., you must use Express Checkout to check out properly.
+Important: Using the express checkout option waives the right to contest any damage charges that are attributed to you, including any shared charges with roommates/housemates.
+If you have not scheduled an appointment with a staff member by the deadline of Friday, May 10th, at 5 p.m., then you must use Express Checkout in order to check out properly.

-All residents must move out before 2 p.m. on Saturday, May 19, or additional charges may be accrued.
-(The only exceptions are those who have been approved for stayovers and residents with a confirmed May Intersession or Full Summer room assignment.)
+All residents must move out before 2 p.m. on Saturday, May 18, 2019 or additional charges may be accrued.
+(The only exceptions are those who have been approved for stayovers and residents with a confirmed May Intersession or Full Summer room assignment)